 Consolidated financial statements require data from multiple trial account balances to complete the financial close and reporting process.

-This challenge of non-integrated data spans across industries.
-In a 2021 survey involving business and finance leaders, 54% of respondents cited “non-integrated systems as the anticipated biggest challenges facing the finance function” at the organizations this year.
+This challenge of non-integrated data spans industries.
+In a 2021 survey of business and finance leaders, 54% of respondents cited “non-integrated systems as the anticipated biggest challenges facing the finance function” at their organizations this year.

-Centralize all your data in one universal dashboard to view numbers across all business divisions in real time, speeding up the process of creating consolidated financial statements.
-Robust data integration is built into some platforms to provide a single source of truth, making the financial consolidation process easier.
+Centralize all your data in one universal dashboard to view numbers across all business divisions in real-time, speeding up the process of creating consolidated financial statements.
+Some platforms build robust data integration to provide a single source of truth, making the financial consolidation process easier.

 Many finance teams create different versions of the same consolidated financial statement to meet various requirements for multiple regulatory bodies.
 Dealing with multiple regulations in the financial reporting process is particularly difficult if finance teams do much of the work manually.